• info@europefoundation.org

 Dialogue and Mediation

 The EPF encourages open dialogue with all members of a community as a necessary step for addressing conflict through non-violence and fostering peaceful coexistence.
 Our professional staff and partners work with participatory methods focused on eliciting transparency and accuracy in different perspectives and grievances and mediating through negotiation and law.
-Europe Peace Foundation works with different levels of conflict and actors yet always maintains a focus on universal human rights and equality.
+The Europe Peace Foundation works with different levels of conflict and actors yet always maintains a focus on universal human rights and equality.

 The EFP is committed to empowering civil society and activists with advocacy tools and serving as an interface for dialogue involving local organizations and governments or corporations.
 Dialogue that examines differences, exchanges information and looks for alternatives can have a significant effect on the impact of mediation and agreements.